This article has links to products and services we love, which we may make commission from.

 You will not be disappointed.

-The road is a single-track road, and you will have to adhere to the rules for allowing traffic to pass.
+The road is a single-track road, and you must follow the rules for allowing traffic to pass.

 Here are some simple rules to remember: